amadeus4dev/developer-guides/docs/resources/covid-19.md

     }
 ```

 If you include a city in the search query, the response will include the `subAreas` array.
-This array includes the `area` object describing the city woth its name, IATA code, geocoordinates, area type and a summary.
+This array includes the `area` object describing the city with its name, IATA code, geocoordinates, area type and a summary.
 The disease risk level is shown specifically for the city.
 The disease infection rate, however, is shown on the country level.
 For NYC in US, this would be:

 ```json
 "subAreas": [